Constructing a Casita

 Yes.
 The foundation construction plans are required to be approved and certified by an engineer.

-If you want your ADU to have a separate meter, you will need an address to set up new utility connections.
+If you want your casita to have a separate meter, you will need an address to set up new utility connections.
 To submit a request for an address, you can complete a Request of Address Assignment/Verification (PDF) form online.

 Cliff Morton Development and Business Services Center (One Stop)